 Another of Lancaster’s cases involved a charge of statutory rape, requiring a DNA test costing $1,000—which was actually on the cheap side, Lancaster said, because the tester agreed to lower the price for the sake of an indigent defendant.

-Since getting the money for that kind of work involves petitioning the court for cash, an attorney must assess the funds needed, write a motion for the funds and then get the judge on board.
+Since getting the money for that kind of work involves petitioning the court for cash, an attorney must assess the funds needed, write a motion for the funds and then get the judge onboard with it.
 Lancaster said the system would be more efficient if money for investigators came from the general fund, as it does for prosecutors.

 “That’d really be best,” he said, “It would be an improvement over what we’ve got now.”